tari-project/rfcs/src/Glossary.md

 called TariScript.
 It is also simple, stack-based, processed from left to right, not Turing-complete, with no loops.
 It is a list of instructions linked in a non&nbsp;malleable way to each output, specifying its conditions of spending.

+## Total Accumulated difficulty

+[total-accumulated-difficulty]: #total-accumulated-difficulty "The accumulated difficulty of a chain tip"

+The Accumulated difficulty of the chain is used to compare chain tips.
+Every block has a total accumulated difficulty that is calculated as the sum of all achieved difficulties of Sha3 blocks multiplied by he sum of all achieved difficulties of RandomX blocks.
+This is represented as an u128.

 ## Transaction

 [transaction]: #transaction "Base layer tari coin transfers."